masikol/preprocess16S/README.md

 Script "preprocess_16S.py":
 - gzip;
-- gnuplot, if you want to plot a graph (-q option);
+- numpy and matplotlib, if you want to plot a graph (-q option);

 Module "merging_reads_16S" uses:
 - fasta36;